FAQ – Florida Volleyball Individual Skills and Positional Camps

 Campers must have medical insurance.
 The camp carries an EXCESS medical insurance policy to cover medical expenses for injuries/accidents which occur in the course of camp activities.
 Medical expenses, including any deductibles, which are declined for payment through the camper’s personal insurance and/or through the excess policy become the personal responsibility of the camper’s parents/guardians

-- Can I send a physical instead of getting a doctor’s signature?
+- Can players send a physical instead of getting a doctor’s signature?

 We only accept a physical that has been completed within one year of the last day of your camp’s camp session.
-Physicals can be sent by emailing a scanned version to volleyballcamp [at] gators.ufl.edu or by faxing it to 352-375-7807.
+Physicals should be uploaded to your online account by June 19th.
+If you are unable to upload your physical, please send it by emailing a scanned version to volleyballcamp [at] gators.ufl.edu or by faxing it to 352-375-7807.

 - May parents watch?

-- What is the difference between a resident and commuter camper?
+- What is the difference between commuter and resident campers?

 - What should a camper bring to camp with them?